kimtienvu/Ciphers/README.md

 ### Java Cipher
 - Uses the Ascii chart (not limited to only letters)
-- Uses STDIN to get user input
+- Uses STDIN to get user input:
+* 1st input is the message to encrypt
+* 2nd input is `y` or `n`
+* If `y` is chosen, supply a positive integer for the 3rd argument, otherwise there is no 3rd argument

 ### C/C++ Cipher
 - To compile, run `make`